When the dead-ball string is moved

 • Your team started with the boule advantage.
 You might have kept the boule advantage if you had brought out your shooter and shot the opposing team’s opening boule.
 Even if it took your shooter more than one attempt, it would have been worth it to get rid of that dangerous opening boule.

 • In deciding not to shoot, you not only lost the advantage, you gave the advantage to your opponents, to the tune of five boules.
-With a boule advantage that big, they are almost certainly going to score several points and win the mene.
+With a boule advantage that big, they are almost certainly going to score several more points.

 The Forgotten Boule and the Boule Advantage